One on One (American TV series)

-One on One is an American sitcom that aired on UPN from September 3, 2001, to May 15, 2006.
+One on One is an American sitcom created by Eunetta T. Boone and was aired on UPN from September 3, 2001, to May 15, 2006.
 The series stars Flex Alexander as a single sportscaster, who becomes a full-time father when his ex-wife decides to accept a job out of the country and his teenage daughter Breanna (Kyla Pratt) moves in with him.
 The series was set in Baltimore for the first four seasons, before changing settings to Los Angeles for the final season.
 The series was a joint production of the Greenblatt/Janollari Studio and Daddy's Girl Productions in association with Paramount Network Television.

-The series featured guest appearances from numerous celebrities and athletes, including Lil' Zane, Chris Brown, Lil' Romeo, Eve, Lloyd, Floetry, Angie Stone, Mario, Omarion, Brandy, Solange Knowles, Raven-Symoné, Nina Sky, Marques Houston, Smokey Robinson, Kim Fields, Avant, Jennifer Freeman, Nate Dogg, Bobby V, Claudia Jordan, Ruben Studdard, and Lisa Leslie.
+The series featured guest appearances from numerous celebrities and athletes, including Lil' Zane, Chris Brown, Lil' Romeo, Eve, Lloyd, Floetry, Angie Stone, Mario, Omarion, Brandy, Solange Knowles, Nina Sky, Marques Houston, Smokey Robinson, Kim Fields, Avant, Jennifer Freeman, Nate Dogg, Bobby V, Claudia Jordan, Ruben Studdard, and Lisa Leslie.
 The show was cancelled months before The WB and UPN merged to form The CW.

 The show would also have a spin-off series Cuts, which follows Flex's younger stepbrother Kevin Barnes running the local barbershop/day spa with a spoiled brat named Tiffany Sherwood after her father Jack Sherwood purchased the shop.
 The show premiered as a mid-season replacement during the 2004–2005 television season.
 The show lasted for only two seasons and was also canceled when UPN and The WB merged to form The CW.

 Synopsis

-The show focuses the lives of Flex Washington (Alexander) and his teenage daughter Breanna Barnes (Pratt).
+Set in Baltimore, the show focuses the lives of Flex Washington (Alexander) and his teenage daughter Breanna Barnes (Pratt).
 The series begins with Breanna wanting to stay with her father, Flex, whom Breanna used to see only two weeks a year.
 When he blew out his knee during an NBA game, Flex had his communications degree to fall back on (which he revealed in a later episode, he tried three times to get due to failing the class twice) and became a sportscaster.
-Flex works for the fictional WYNX-TV in Baltimore resides in the ultimate bachelor pad, and lives the life of luxury.
+Flex works for the fictional WYNX-TV, resides in the ultimate bachelor pad, and lives the life of luxury.
 He is a ladies' man who wants to be both a responsible parent and a best friend to Breanna.
 Flex is very protective of his daughter, especially with boys.
 He has only had a few serious relationships, one of which was Breanna's mother Nicole Barnes (Tichina Arnold), whom he impregnated at the age of 18.
 When Nicole takes a job in the Canadian province of Nova Scotia, Nicole allows Breanna to live with Flex.